Residential schools missing children - community support funding

 - organizations, including Survivor groups, demonstrating a close working partnership with and directed by Indigenous-governed organizations

-As children from multiple home communities attended the same residential school, groups coming together with joint proposals for individual Indian Residential Schools, where appropriate, are encouraged to reduce duplication of work.
+As children from multiple home communities attended the same residential school, groups coming together with joint proposals for individual Indian Residential Schools are encouraged to consult with each other on their proposed initiatives where appropriate.
+This consultation is intended to avoid a potential duplication of efforts.

 How to access funding

-Please contact the department for eligible expenditures and send a completed Residential Schools Missing Children – Community Support Funding form to firstname.lastname@example.org.
+Please also refer to the Program Guidelines for a listing of eligible initiatives and expenditures and send a completed Residential Schools Missing Children Community Support Funding form to: firstname.lastname@example.org

 If the activities contemplated by your organization are not eligible for this funding, we will attempt to identify relevant available resources as part of our analysis, with a view to offering a single window for accessing support.

-Residential Schools Missing Children – Community Support Funding
+How the Residential Schools Missing Children Community Support Fund is delivered

 The funding is provided in the form of a contribution.